chesedo/chesedo.github.io/content/blog/2024-09-25-despatma-with-singleton-and-scoped-support.md

 This will ensure `tracing` is only set up once during the lifecycle of the program.
 However, this needs to take a reference to the `ConfigurationManager`.
-As we saw in the [manual implementation how to use `OnceCell`](@/blog/2024-08-08-manual-dependency-injection-rust.md#implementing-singleton-dependencies) to control the construction of managed dependencies that `OnceCell` will cause our object to become a reference.
+As we saw in the [manual implementation on how to use `OnceCell`](@/blog/2024-08-08-manual-dependency-injection-rust.md#implementing-singleton-dependencies) to control the construction of managed dependencies, that `OnceCell` will cause our singleton and scoped objects to become references.

 ## Scoped
 A scoped dependency is setup in the same way.